Cities & Health

 Urban Heat Island.

-The urban heat island phenomenon encompasses varying degrees of heat accumulation within neighborhoods and entire city quarters.
-To comprehensively understand the thermal behavior of a city at the block or district level, it is crucial to perform dynamic simulations that consider all causal elements.
-These elements include surface and wall temperatures, wind flow patterns, vegetation transpiration, and soil wetness.
-By integrating all these factors into the simulation process, ENVI-met software enables multi-perspective analysis of the urban system, encompassing building physics, vegetation health, and human thermal comfort.
+The urban heat island phenomenon involves varying degrees of heat accumulation within neighborhoods and entire districts.
+To fully understand the thermal behavior of a city at the block or neighborhood level, it is critical to perform dynamic simulations that account for all causal elements.
+These elements include surface and wall temperatures, wind flow patterns, vegetation transpiration, and soil moisture.
+By integrating all of these factors into the simulation process, ENVI-met software provides a multi-perspective analysis of the urban system, encompassing building physics, vegetation health, and human thermal comfort.

-Urban neighbourhoods are a patchwork of different microclimates.
-The multitude of different materials, buildings and vegetation builds a patchwork of very different microclimate conditions within close range of each other.
-Shaded backyards and urban parks can provide cool pockets and recreational areas even under hot summer conditions.
-To understand and analyse the impact of redesign and heat mitigation strategies, a continuous simulation of least 24 hours must run to capture all the different heating and cooling effects in an urban area.
+Urban neighborhoods are a patchwork of microclimates.
+The variety of materials, buildings, and vegetation create a patchwork of very different microclimates within close proximity.
+Shaded backyards and urban parks can provide cool pockets and recreational areas even in hot summer conditions.
+To understand and analyze the impact of redesign and mitigation strategies, a continuous simulation of at least 24 hours must be run to capture all the different heating and cooling effects in an urban area.

 Human Thermal Perception.

 Human perception of temperature is influenced by meteorological factors such as wind, solar and thermal radiation, air temperature, and humidity.
-To gain insights into how humans experience thermal conditions, biometeorological models are utilized.
-ENVI-met’s BIO-met module, for example, calculates the physiological equivalent temperature (PET), which relates outdoor conditions to an imagined indoor setting.
-In addition, the Dynamic Thermal Comfort tool allows to simulate and assess the thermal comfort experienced by a moving pedestrian.
+To gain insight into how humans experience thermal conditions, biometeorological models are used.
+For example, ENVI-met’s BIO-met module calculates the Physiological Equivalent Temperature (PET), which relates outdoor conditions to an imagined indoor environment.
+In addition, the Dynamic Thermal Comfort tool simulates and evaluates the thermal comfort experienced by a moving pedestrian.

 Holistic analysis of vegetation and thermal comfort of people: